Address: Autódromo Internacional do Algarve, Sítio do Escampadinho, Mexilhoeira Grande, 8500-148 Portimão, Portugal

 Then in September 2013, the State-owned Portugal Capital Ventures acquired control of Parkalgar.
 This effectively meant that Portuguese taxpayers now owned both of the country's main racing circuits, Estoril having similarly been bailed out of financial difficulties in 1998.

 Under the new ownership, there have been signs of promise, with a revitalised 2014 calendar including the World Superbikes once more, bolstered by GT Open and the Blancpain Sprint Series, alongside the new Maxi Endurance 32 hour race, the longest continuous endurance race in the world.
-While Formula One might ultimately prove to be a forlorn dream, it is to be hoped the Portimão circuit can establish its long-term viability for other forms of racing.
+The circuit also stepped up its efforts to secure top class motorsport, upping its FIA Grading to full Grade 1 status and beginning negotiations with Dorna for a round of the Motorcycle World Championship.

 The Autódromo Internacional do Algarve is in southern Portugal, near Portimão.
 The nearest international airport is at Faro, around 50 miles or 55 minutes further east along the coast.